-Store chain lubricant in properly labeled, safetytype canisters only.
+Store chain lubricant in properly labeled, safety-type canisters only.
 Store in a dry, cool and safe location protected from light and the sun.

-If there is a problem with the chain brake, switch off the saw immediately, move the hand guard to and disconnect the plug from the wall outlet - risk of injury.
+If there is a problem with the chain brake, switch off the saw immediately, move the hand guard to $\frac{1}{2}$ and disconnect the plug from the wall outlet - risk of injury.
 Contact your servicing dealer - do not use your saw until the problem has been rectified (see "Chain Brake").

-3 Reactive Forces
+Reactive Forces

-The most common reactive forces that occur during cutting are: kickback, pushback and pull-in.
+The most common reactive forces are: kickback, pushback and pull-in.

-3.1 Dangers of kickback
+Dangers of kickback

-Kickback can result in serious or fatal injury.
+Kickback can result in fatal cuts.

-(Kickback) occurs when the saw is suddenly thrown up and back in an uncontrolled arc towards the operator.
+Kickback occurs when the saw is suddenly thrown up and back in an uncontrolled arc towards the operator.

-3.2 Kickback occurs if, e. g.,
+Kickback occurs if, for example,

-- when the upper quadrant of the bar nose unintentionally contacts wood or another solid object, e.g. when another limb is touched accidentally during limbing. - when the chain at the nose of the guide bar is pinched in the cut.
+- The saw chain in the area of the upper quarter of the guide bar nose unintentionally comes into contact with wood or a solid object - e. g., unintentionally touches another limb during limbing - The saw chain at the nose of the guide bar is briefly pinched in the cut refer to chapter "Chain brake" in this Instruction Manual.

-3.3 Quickstop chain brake:
+QuickStop chain brake:

 This device reduces the risk of injury in certain situations - it cannot prevent kickback.
-When activated, the chain brake stops the saw chain within a fraction of a second - see the section "Saw chain" in this Instruction Manual.
+If activated, the brake stops the saw chain within a fraction of a second -

-3.4 To reduce the risk of kickback
+Reducing the risk of kickback

-- Work cautiously and avoid situations which could cause kickback. - Hold the saw firmly with both hands and maintain a secure grip. - always cut at full throttle. - Be aware of the location of the guide bar nose at all times - do not cut with the bar nose. - Take special care with small, tough limbs, they may catch the chain. - never cut several limbs at once. - do not overreach. - never cut above shoulder height. - Use extreme caution when re-entering a previous cut. - Do not attempt plunge cuts if you are not experience in this cutting technique. - be alert for shifting of the log or other forces that may cause the cut to close and pinch the chain. - always cut with a correctly sharpened, properly tensioned chain the depth gauge setting must not be too large. - Use a low kickback chain and a narrow radius guide bar.
+- Work cautiously and methodically

+- Hold the chain saw firmly with both hands and maintain a secure grip

+- Always cut at full throttle

+- Be aware of the location of the guide bar nose

+- Do not cut with the guide bar nose

+- Be especially careful with small, tough limbs, undergrowth and offshoots - the saw chain may become caught in them - Never cut several limbs at once - Do not lean too far forward - Do not cut above shoulder height - Use extreme caution when reentering a previous cut - Do not attempt plunge cuts if you are not experienced in this cutting technique - Be alert for shifting of the log or other forces that may cause the cut to close and pinch the chain - Always cut with a correctly sharpened, properly tensioned saw chain - the depth gauge setting must not be too large - Use low-kickback saw chains as well as narrow-radius guide bars

-3.5 Pull-in (A)
+Pull-in (A)

-Pull-in occurs when the chain on the bottom of the bar is suddenly pinched, caught or encounters a foreign object in the wood.
-The reaction of the chain pulls the saw forward - to reduce this risk, always engage the spiked bumper securely in the tree or limb.
+When the chain on the bottom of the bar - overbucking - is suddenly pinched, caught or encounters a foreign object in the wood, the chain saw may suddenly be drawn forward toward the log - to avoid this, engage the bumper spike firmly in the wood.

-3.6 Pushback (B)
+Pushback (B)

-Pushback occurs when the chain on the top of the bar is suddenly pinched, caught or encounters a foreign object in the wood.
-The reaction of the chain drives the saw straight back toward the operator - to avoid this risk:
+When the chain on the top of the bar - underbucking - is suddenly pinched, caught or encounters a foreign object in the wood, the chain saw may suddenly be driven straight back toward the operator - to avoid this:

-- Be alert to situations that may cause the top of the guide bar to be pinched - Do not twist the guide bar in the cut
+- Do not allow the top of the guide bar to become jammed - Do not twist the guide bar in the cut